Follow Italianism

 Tradition in two generations

-A The music also plays a central role in the experience.
-Singer and accordionist Maria Eduarda Casagrande Delpupo performs during the gatherings.
-She is the daughter of grandma Regina Célia, who runs the stove next door.
+Music also plays a central role in the experience.
+Singer and accordion player Maria Eduarda Casagrande Delpupo performs during the gatherings.
+She is the daughter of Grandma Regina Célia, who tends the stove next door.

 "It's exciting to see my mother in the kitchen while I sing.
 We're combining two different ways of keeping our roots alive," says Maria Eduarda.

-Regina sees her daughter's work as a continuation of the immigrants' work.
+Regina sees in her daughter's performance a continuation of the immigrants' work.
 "Tradition doesn't stand still in time.
-The music mixes with the smell of food and becomes a memory.”
+The music mixes with the smell of food and becomes memory."

 The strength of polenta